Law (Applied) has been added to My Courses

 The BTEC National in Applied Law is designed to appeal to learners who are interested in a career in law or who are planning to go to university and want to gain a good understanding of law, on a course that carries the same UCAS points as the A-level.

 The BTEC Subsidiary Diploma is the equivalent to an A-level.
 This requires students to complete the three mandatory units in the first year, plus three optional specialist units in the second year.
+The units are listed below.

 Course content